 What’s in a name?
 Millstead says there’s a lot, and that as writers we must pay attention to the “vast importance of names in tales intended to chill, thrill, or enthrall.”
 Providing good names is important in all fiction, but Millstead tells us it is even more important in the fantasy genres because they strive to get at something deeper and become more than just representational of reality.

 That seems pretty daunting at first.
-I think he’s right–names are critical because they usually are a reader’s first brush with the things they represent.
+I think he’s right–names are critical because they are usually a reader’s first brush with the things they represent.
 We introduce characters and places and things by name, or we withhold the name (on rare occasion) to create impact later in the story.
 They have to be the right names.

 How do we get the names right?
 Millstead tells us there are no criteria for picking the right ones, just an underlying precept.
 The names must be compatible with the tone and texture of the story.
 Don’t make the names an afterthought.
 Avoid making hasty decisions, and pinning on names that are drab, suggest the wrong ethnic or social backgrounds, or overlap in sound.